Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 If you are being harassed, or if you witness someone else being harassed, please contact a community leader immediately.
 You can contact a community leader by:

 * Emailing [email protected]
-* Sending a direct message on [platform]
+* Sending a direct message on [Discord]
-* Posting a message in the [channel]
+* Posting a message in the #support channel

 ### More Information

-For more information on the Contributor Covenant, please visit [website].
+For more information on the Contributor Covenant, please visit [contributor-covenant.org](https://contributor-covenant.org/).

 ---